-We currently have authority granted by our Board of Directors to repurchase up to \$2.0 billion in common stock through the end of fiscal 2015.
-The new stock repurchase program approved by our Board of Directors is similar to our previous \$1.6 billion stock repurchase program authorized by the Board of Directors in fiscal 2010.
+Subsequent to November 28, 2014, the Board of Directors approved a new stock repurchase program granting the company authority to repurchase up to \$2.0 billion in common stock through the end of fiscal 2017.
+The new stock repurchase program approved by our Board of Directors is similar to our previous \$2.0 billion stock repurchase program.

-During fiscal 2013, 2012 and 2011, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$1.1 billion, \$405.0 million and \$695.0 million, respectively.
-The \$1.1 billion prepayments during fiscal 2013 were under the \$2.0 billion stock repurchase authority.
+During fiscal 2014, 2013 and 2012, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$600.0 million, \$1.1 billion and \$405.0 million, respectively.
+The \$600.0 million and \$1.1 billion prepayments during fiscal 2014 and 2013 were under the \$2.0 billion stock repurchase authority.
 Of the \$405.0 million of prepayments during fiscal 2012, \$100.0 million were under the \$2.0 billion stock repurchase program and the remaining \$305.0 million were under our previous \$1.6 billion stock repurchase authority.
-The \$695.0 million of prepayments during fiscal 2011 were under the \$1.6 billion stock repurchase authority.
 We enter into these agreements in order to take advantage of repurchasing shares at a guaranteed discount to the Volume Weighted Average Price ("VWAP") of our common stock over a specified period of time.
 We only enter into such transactions when the discount that we receive is higher than the foregone return on our cash prepayments to the financial institutions.
 There were no explicit commissions or fees on these structured repurchases.
 Under the terms of the agreements, there is no requirement for the financial institutions to return any portion of the prepayment to us.

 The financial institutions agree to deliver shares to us at monthly intervals during the contract term.
-The parameters used to calculate the number of shares deliverable are: the total notional amount of the contract, the number of trading days in the interval and the average VWAP of our stock during the interval less the agreed upon discount.
-During fiscal 2013, we repurchased approximately 21.6 million shares at an average price of \$46.47 through structured repurchase agreements entered into during fiscal 2013 and fiscal 2012.
-During fiscal 2012, we repurchased approximately 11.5 million shares at an average price of \$32.29 through structured repurchase agreements entered into during fiscal 2012.
-During fiscal 2011, we repurchased approximately 21.8 million shares at an average price per share of \$31.81 through structured repurchase agreements entered into during fiscal 2011.
+The parameters used to calculate the number of shares deliverable are: the total notional amount of the contract, the number of trading days in the contract, the number of trading days in the interval and the average VWAP of our stock during the interval less the agreed upon discount.
+During fiscal 2014, we repurchased approximately 10.9 million shares at an average price of \$63.48 through structured repurchase agreements entered into during fiscal 2014 and fiscal 2013.
+During fiscal 2013, we repurchased approximately 21.6 million shares at an average price of \$46.47 through structured repurchase agreements entered into during fiscal 2012 and fiscal 2012.
+During fiscal 2012, we repurchased approximately 11.5 million shares at an average price per share of \$32.29 through structured repurchase agreements entered into during fiscal 2012.

-For fiscal 2013, 2012 and 2011, the prepayments were classified as treasury stock on our Consolidated Balance Sheets at the payment date, though only shares physically delivered to us by November 29, 2013, November 30, 2012 and December 2, 2011 were excluded from the computation of earnings per share.
-As of November 29, 2013, \$129.2 million of prepayments remained under the agreement.
+For fiscal 2014, 2013 and 2012, the prepayments were classified as treasury stock on our Consolidated Balance Sheets at the payment date, though only shares physically delivered to us by November 28, 2014, November 29, 2013 and November 30, 2012 were excluded from the computation of earnings per share.
+As of November 28, 2014, \$40.3 million of prepayments remained under the agreement.